 There were a lot of debates about the possible uses of the castle.
 Finally, the castle was remodelled at an exorbitant cost into a wedding and party venue while a portion of its interiors was used as a museum.
 The sandstone walls and towers are restored and most of the rooms have been turned into public tea rooms.

-Many events have been held at Belfast like 2015 Belfast Castle Hospice Walk.
+Many events have been held in Belfast like the 2015 Belfast Castle Hospice Walk.
 From 1978 to 1988 the castle was closed for 10 years for a 2 million pound refurbishment project.
 The Cave Hill Country Park was established much later in 1992 and includes land from Hazelwood, Bellevue, Belfast Castle, Carr’s Glen and the top of Cave Hill.

 The castle cellar has the visitor centre which tells the story of the Castle, Country Park and Cave Hill.
 There is an insightful video presentation that lets visitors know about the inhabitants of the castle and how they have been influencing and watching over Belfast.